redneckcatholic/ttrss-auth-freeipa/README.md

 ## Configuration Options

+The following configuration parameters are supported in `config.php`:

     /*
-     * The following parameters are optional.
+     * These parameters are optional.
 If unspecified, autodiscovery will be used.
      */
     putenv('TTRSS_AUTH_FREEIPA_DOMIN=ipa.example.com');
     putenv('TTRSS_AUTH_FREEIPA_REALM=IPA.EXAMPLE.COM');